AT&T, Cricket Wireless mobile service fully restored after hours of outage - ExBulletin

 “We have restored wireless service to all of our affected customers.
 We sincerely apologize to them,” read a statement from AT&T, received just after 3 p.m.
 “Keeping our customers connected remains our top priority and we are taking steps to ensure our customers do not experience this in the future.”

-As a result of the outage, some Cricket Wireless customers were also affected.
-In a statement, the company said its customers' mobile service was fully restored by 4:00 PM (ET).
+In addition to AT&T's incident, other wireless providers such as Cricket Wireless, T-Mobile, Verizon and Boost Mobile reported outages.
+Cricket Wireless had the most reported outages after AT&T, followed by Verizon, T-Mobile and Boost Mobile.
+The company said its customers' mobile service was fully restored by 4:00 PM (ET).

 “We sincerely apologize to them,” Cricket Wireless' statement said.
 “Keeping our customers connected remains our top priority and we are taking steps to ensure our customers do not experience this in the future.”